CAIDA/pktlab-pktmon/README.md

 - `ndata`: `check_pktlab_message_ndata`
 - `ncap`: `check_pktlab_message_ncap`

+Also, the monitor can be implemented to handle the result messages from the endpoint after the endpoint processes Packetlab messages.
+These functions have the same arguments as the corresponding check functions, and have one additional argument `enum pktlab_status errid` to indicate the result of the endpoint processing the Packetlab message.
+These functions will be useful when the endpoint fails to process the Packetlab message for some reason, and the monitor can take corrective actions based on the result of the endpoint processing the Packetlab message.

+The corresponding functions are:

+- `pktlab_message_nopen_result`
+- `pktlab_message_nclose_result`
+- `pktlab_message_nsend_result`
+- `pktlab_message_ncap_result`

+All of these result functions are optional, and you can choose to implement only the functions that are relevant to your monitor. `ndata` messages is sent by the endpoint to the controller so it doesn't have a corresponding result function.

 ### Function Return Values

+#### Monitor Check Functions
 The monitor check functions's return value will determine if the request/notification message is allowed or not.
 Specifically, the return value `rv` of the check functions should be: